 - The company has only one class of stock

-- All shareholders agree to the S Corp election sign and submit Form 2553 Election by a Small Business Corporation.
+- All shareholders agree to the S Corporation election sign and submit Form 2553 Election by a Small Business Corporation.

 S corporations pass corporate income, losses, deductions, and credits through to their shareholders for federal tax purposes.
-Shareholders of S Corps then report the flow-through of income and losses on their personal tax returns and are assessed tax at their individual income tax rates, allowing S Corps to avoid double taxation on the corporate income.
+Shareholders of S Corporations then report the flow-through of income and losses on their personal tax returns and are assessed tax at their individual income tax rates, allowing S Corporations to avoid double taxation on the corporate income.